galtonsaputra/RSUServer/README.md

 - Etcher

 ### RSU Server TestBed
-Two (2) medium-density fibreboards (MDF) was installed with four SPDT microswitches wired to a RaspberryPi, the testbed has the following dimensions: W: 45cm x L: 150cm
+Two (2) medium-density fibreboards (MDF) installed with four (4) SPDT microswitches and wired to a RaspberryPi.
+This testbed has the following dimensions: W: 45cm x L: 150cm

 The demonstrator with the above requirements delivers the following capabilities:
 - RSU able to receive and transmit J2735 message using RPi wireless capabilities 802.11ac [802.11ac/b/g/n] (depending on its model)
 - Able to independently verify broadcasted speed field of a BSM within a messageframe using independent speed sensor in the form of lever click.
-- SPDT microswitch levers are the speed sensors calculating elapsed time.
+- SPDT microswitch levers represents independent speed sensors to calculate time in seconds.
-- 2 SPDT switches (1-trigger startTime and 1-trigger endTime) gives 1 average speed reading.
+- 2 SPDT switches (1-trigger startTime and 1-trigger endTime) gives 1 average speed reading (cm/s).
 - Distance is a fixed length of 100cm and using DTS (Distance / Time * Speed) to obtain average speed reading.
 - Independent speed sensor readings have a standard deviation of +- 5% for each cross check
 - If broadcasted speed readings does not match independent speed sensor readings, the vehicle is tagged as a bad actor.